Home > Cruises > Arctic Cruises > Grand Greenland - Mythical Lands of the North

 'Ultima Thule‘ was the term used in the 4th century BC by the Greek explorer Pytheas to describe a mythical land in the far north.
 Nobody knows for sure which land Pytheas had in mind when he coined this name, but for some it has come to refer to the far north in Greenland.

 As we explore here, expect wild beauty at the edge of the inhabitable world.
 Extreme climatic conditions year-round guarantee isolation and tough living conditions for the inhabitants, and even by Arctic standards the Thule region is harsh and remote.
-And yet, this was the first region in Greenland ever to be colonized by the forerunners of the Inuit, somewhere around 4,500 years ago.
+And yet, this was the first region in Greenland ever to be populated by the forerunners of the Inuit, somewhere around 4,500 years ago.
 How they managed to survive and thrive in that environment still puzzles Arctic archaeologists.

 The abundant bird and animal life provides sustenance, and the traditional hunting culture has survived better here than elsewhere in Greenland.
 The polar travel know-how of the locals has been highly sought after on European and American expeditions, either as guides or saviours.
 In fact, thanks to its position, the region has been the natural starting point for many travellers heading towards the North Pole.

 Always adapting our programme to the changeable weather and ice conditions, we will spend the next days exploring the region.
-We aim to visit some of the local communities, land with expedition boats and marvel at the power of nature, sail through icy channels and – with a bit of luck – spot some of the giants of the Arctic, including walruses, orcas, narwhals, belugas, and perhaps even polar bears.
+We aim to visit some of the local communities, land with expedition boats and marvel at the power of nature, sail through icy channels and – with a bit of luck – spot some of the giants of the Arctic, including walruses, orcas and perhaps even polar bears.

 Crossing Baffin Bay